delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 # The JavaScript data model

-To know a programming language basically means to know its syntax, data model, execution model, and idioms.
+Knowing a programming language basically means that we know its syntax, data model, execution model, and idioms.

 Throughout this lesson,